-I hear often that the key to healing is to give my inner child everything she missed as a child; to listen to her, love her, and provide the things she needs.
-I need to help her learn her worth, to embrace herself, to validate who she is so she can emerge with confidence.
+I hear often that one of the most integral parts of healing is to give my inner child everything she missed as a child; to listen to her, love her, and provide the things she needs.
+I need to help her learn her worth, to embrace hers, and to validate who she is so she can emerge with confidence.

 This is hard.

 I don’t know my inner child.
 I don’t really feel any connection to her.
 The adult me processing my trauma understands the concept of “inner child”.
 I understand the need to love her and I want to protect her, but I’ll be completely honest – it’s hard to give her what she needs when she and I are still very much strangers.